ReyLeal/leal-baker-wedding/Frontend/README.md

     "build": "react-scripts build",
 ```

-Next we add a 'lint-staged' field to the `package.json`, for example:
+Next we add a 'lint-staged' textField to the `package.json`, for example:

 ```diff
   "dependencies": {